Sabicool/Medicine/01 Disciplines/Cardiology/Presenting Complaints/Arrhythmias.md

 - Temperature?
 	- Hypothermia may be associated with bradyarrhythmia
 ## Immediate Management
+- If adverse features:
+	- Give atropine 500mcg IV rapid bolus and if necessary repeat every 3-5 minutes to a total of 3mg *(doses of atropine given slowly or of <500mcg can cause paradoxical slowing of the heart rate*
+		- Use atropine cautiously in the presence of acute myocardial ischaemia or myocardial infarction
+	- If bradycardia with adverse signs persists: consider cardiac pacing, otherwise consider second line drugs
 - HR<40 beats/min and SBP <90mmHg or features of circulatory compromise
 	- Call senior for help
 	- Apply high-flow oxygen by mask and gain IV access